Shmuma/gpu_mon/README.md

 Every N seconds it checks /dev/nvidiaX device file for other processes accessing them (using fuser tool).
 According to this, it treats gpu card as idle or busy.
-If GPU becomes idle, gpu_mon starts external program, which will be stopped when device file will be accesses by some process later.
+If GPU becomes idle, gpu_mon starts external program, which will be stopped when device file will be accessed by other process.

 Additionally, it can monitor PTY sessions to check that there are active users logged in and stop it's processes to avoid influence with somebody's work.